fortinetsolutions/AWS-CloudFormationTemplates/Templates/GuardDuty/5.6/README.md

 ---

 ## Lambda running within your VPCs
 If you use the main template named **aws-gd-processor_localVpcSettings.sam.template.yaml**, this uses your VPC setting so keep in mind that the subnets the Lambda function is set to initiate traffic from will need to provide reachability to your FortiGate IPs provided (private or public).
+AWS requires that two private subnets be provided in different availability zones for redundancy so the Lambda function should always be able to iniate traffic if one zone is down.

 Additionally if the Lambda environment variables are encrypted, either a VPC endpoint for KMS needs to be deployed within the same VPC or public internet access needs to be available for Lambda to interact with the KMS API.

 Below is a reference diagram showing this use case.